ImmyGarth01/A00025521---OSJournal-/Phase-1/phase-1.md

 Another alternative would be to use Fedora which is a part of the Red-Hat family.
 Despite it's good reputation for up-to-date software it would still be a bad choice for this particualar project, this is beause unlike Ubuntu, Fedora doesn't have LST, updating every 13 months, hence why it's software is so up to date.
 However as a result of this, it can't be considered a stable learning/testing enivornment which is required by my project.

 ## 3. Workstation Configuration Decision
 My Workstation (my host laptop) operates using the Windows 11 Pro operating System and is a Dell XPS 15 9560 with an Intel Core i7-7700HQ CPU.
-I used my host machine to
+On my host machine I downloaded Oracle Virtual Box which I am able to run the ubunut server on.

 ## 4. Network Configuration Documenation

 ## 5. CLI Specifications Documentation